 How the world could be better

-Whereas Apple Mail kindly has an API that allows automators to access the RFC-5322 compliant ID of the currently selected email.
+Apple Mail kindly has an API that allows automators to access the RFC-5322 compliant ID of the currently selected email.
+So do many great email apps.
 Software can use that to provide you with links to email messages.
-Microsoft Outlook however has no automation or UI to get RFC compliant email IDs.
+However, URL-unfriendly apps like Microsoft Outlook and Spark have no automation or UI to get RFC compliant email IDs.
 That means you can’t create robust shareable links in Outlook, or open messages by ID for that matter.

 Apple is not perfect either.
 It would be great if Apple provided an API to copy links to Messages and Notes.
 Software can work around the Notes limitation.
 But there’s no work-around for automators to identify Messages.